Personalisation and dynamic programmable content

 Dynamic URLs

 You can generate dynamic URLs to use profile attributes as URL parameters for links or images.
-When doing so, it is important that they are URL-escaped (also known as URL-encoded) to make sure that browsers can correctly interpret the URL.
+When doing so, it is important that they are URL-encoded to make sure that browsers can correctly interpret the URL.

-If the values stored in the profile attributes are not already escaped, a filter can be used to ensure Xtremepush will do this before sending the message.
+If the values stored in the profile attributes are not already encoded, a filter can be used to ensure Xtremepush will do this before sending the message.

 Snippets